ygagneja/accounts_manager/README.md

 # accounts_software
-Basic customized accounts GUI software for personal requirement
+Basic customized accounts GUI software to keep track of personal financial transactions using PyQt and SQLite